 Housing costs in Carbonado are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Washington.

-Because occupations involving physical labor dominate the local economy, Carbonado is generally considered to be a blue-collar town.
-41.72% of the Carbonado workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Carbonado is a blue-collar town, with 41.72% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Carbonado is a town of managers, construction workers and builders, and professionals.
 There are especially a lot of people living in Carbonado who work in teaching (13.10%), business and financial occupations (13.10%), and management occupations (11.03%).

 A relatively large number of people in Carbonado telecommute to their jobs.
 Overall, about 7.34% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.